 Types of Payment Gateways

-On-site payment gateways.
-These are typically used by large businesses where payments are entirely managed on their own servers including checkout and processing.
-This gives the merchant greater control over their payment experience but it comes with greater responsibilities and costs as well.
+On-site payment gateways – These are typically used by large businesses where payments are entirely managed on their own servers, including checkout and processing.
+This gives the merchant greater control over their payment experience, but it also comes with increased responsibilities and costs.

 When to use a payment gateway

-Some payment processors also offer gateway capabilities, though you can also go with third-party payment gateways and integrate it with your existing solution.
+Some payment processors also offer gateway capabilities, though you can also go with third-party payment gateways and integrate them with your existing solution.

 Payment Gateway vs. Payment Processor: Similarities and Differences